grindsa/acme2certifier/README.md

 [root@srv ~]# mkdir /opt/acme2certifier
 ```

-2. download the archive and unpack it.
+2. download the archive and unpack it into /opt/acme2certifier.

-3. create a configuration file 'acme_srv.cfg' in /opt/acme2certifier/acme/ or use the example stored in the example directory
+3. create a configuration file 'acme_srv.cfg' in /opt/acme2certifier/acme/ or use the example stored in the examples directory

 4. modify the [configuration file](docs/acme_srv.md) according to you needs